LoayHalawani/Xplore-LB/README.md

 # Platform

-This mobile app was tailored for Android devices only.
+This mobile application was tailored for Android devices only.

 # How-to-run